rylanharper/nitrogen/README.md

 # Nitrogen

-**Nitrogen** is a Nuxt template inspired by Shopify's Hydrogen framework for headless commerce.
+Nitrogen is a Nuxt template inspired by Shopify's Hydrogen framework for headless commerce.
 This template is designed to empower Nuxt and Vue developers to build fast, scalable, and customizable storefronts, incorporating key features from Hydrogen’s starter theme.

 > [!IMPORTANT]
-> This template is designed for developers who are already familiar with the Shopify API and have prior experience building headless storefronts.
+> This template is designed for developers who are already familiar with the GraphQL Storefront API and have prior experience building headless storefronts.

 ## ✨ Key Features